 Relevant theory: theorists and thinkers, for example Maslow, McLelland, Daniel Pink, David Rock; concepts of 'worker engagement' and 'worker wellbeing'.
+Learning outcome, assessment criteria and indicative content

 2.2 Discuss strategies for designing and ensuring inclusive people practices.

 Enabling others to have a voice when designing and delivering solutions which impact them.
 Strategies for engaging with others in the design of people practice initiatives, for example; discussions, email and documentary exchanges, research or consultation activities.